 Action title Status More information Require project managers to attend procurement training on developing RFPs.
-Not started Procurement has been unable to mandate training on this topic.
+In progress.
+Procurement is unable to mandate training on this topic.
 Training continues to be offered and individual requests for training are increasing over time.
 Develop and implement agency-wide equity criteria for grants, investments and sponsorships to increase impact and investment consistency.
-In progress Work is happening among grant managers to standardize equity- criteria and utilize best practices to improve racial equity outcomes and improve accessibility.
-Metro Council approved additional criteria in 2020 for grants and sponsorships to assist frontline communities and community based organizations hardest hit by the fallout from COVID pandemic.
-No staff member or department is formally coordinating this work within the agency.
+In progress.
+Work is happening among grant managers to standardize equity-criteria and utilize best practices to improve racial equity outcomes and improve accessibility.
+No staff member or department is formally coordinating this work, however.
 Research and choose method to identify the contracting needs for firms in the region.
 These preparations include the identification of financial resources and coordination with jurisdictional partners, Metro's attorney and procurement office.
-On hold Many areas of work to advance equity in procurement have been put on hold due to budget cuts.
-For example, these cuts meant FRS had to delay procurement equity reporting which has been critical to understanding Metro's progress in this area.
+In progress.
+This work is on hold as a result of COVID-19.
+Budget cuts resulted in a lack of funding to hire consultants to continue this.
 If applicable, establish a process that requires an explanation as to why a COBID contractor was not utilized.
-On hold FRS currently does not have staff resources to follow up on this content.
+In progress.
+FRS currently does not have staff resources to follow up on this content.
 Recommendation is to eventually establish contract management positions at Metro to follow through with data collection for COBID firms.
 Increase Metro staff participation in professional networking opportunities for communities of color.
-On hold COVID has limited opportunities for Metro staff to attend events to increase professional networking opportunities for communities of color.
+In progress.
+Beyond the ERGs no additional work has been done to create formal spaces or opportunities for professional networking opportunities.
 Involve the COBID contractors in the development of RFPs and grants to increase accessibility, as long as they do not bid.
-On hold This work is currently on hold due to COVID-19.
-Procurement team has had staff layoffs that impacted this work.
-Currently there are no resources to compensate contractors.
+In progress.
+This work is currently on hold due to COVID-19.
+Requires staff time and procurement team also had staff who were laid off.
+No resources to compensate contractors.